LearningLocker/deploy/README.md

 	service pm2-{USER} restart

 The user in this is the user you opted to install Learning Locker under.
-If you went with the default of 'node' then this would be:
+If you went with the default of 'learninglocker' then this would be:

-	service pm2-node restart
+	service pm2-learninglocker restart

-### Supported Operating systems
+### Supported Operating Systems
+	Ubuntu 16 [RECOMMENDED]
+	Ubuntu 18 [NOT YET SUPPORTED - WILL BE SUPPORTED IN FUTURE]

+### DEPRECATED Operating Systems - SUPPORT WILL BE REMOVED IN FUTURE
+	Ubuntu 14
 	CentOS
 	Fedora
-	Ubuntu
 	Debian

 ### Software Required - Installed automatically